gitlabhq/gitlabhq/doc/user/clusters/applications.md

 When installing JupyterHub onto your Kubernetes cluster, [JupyterLab's Git extension](https://github.com/jupyterlab/jupyterlab-git) is automatically provisioned and configured using the authenticated user's:

-- Name
+- Name.
-- Email
+- Email.
-- Newly created access token
+- Newly created access token.

 JupyterLab's Git extension enables full version control of your notebooks as well as issuance of Git commands within Jupyter.
 Git commands can be issued via the **Git** tab on the left panel or via Jupyter's command line prompt.